Finding a Life Coach You Love

-Finding a life coach to support you on your health and wellness journey could spell the difference between success and failure, ease and struggle.
+Finding a life coach to support you on your journey to having a healthier, happier life in mind, body, and spirit can spell the difference between success and failure, ease and struggle.

 No athlete would ever expect to get to the top of their game and stay there without a coach.
 Top business people happily pay astronomical sums to mentors and coaches to help them pave the way to greater success.

-Yet, for some reason, the rest of us have rarely given ourselves the same advantage.
+Yet, for some reason, the rest of us rarely give ourselves the same advantage even though statistics prove that going it alone rarely proves successful.

 - Are certifications important to you?
 If so, finding a coach who is certified through the ICF, the IAC, and/or reputable coaching schools are good places to start.
 Certification through these organizations requires a lot of training and skill.
 Some training schools certify their own coaches.
 Levels of training vary widely, so you may want to do some research.
 Do keep an open mind about this, though, because some of the most sought after, experienced, and successful coaches are not certified.